-We address a registration refinement problem and present an accurate and fast Point-to-(Tangent) Plane registration technique.
+We address a registration refinement problem and present an accurate and fast point-to-(tangent)plane registration technique.
 In order to find an intersection point on a destination surface, we project a source control point to the destination surface, re-project the projection point to the normal vector of the source point.
 We show that iterative projections of the projected destination point to the normal vector converge to the intersection point.
-By assuming the destination surface to be a monotonic function in a new 2D coordinate system, we show contraction mapping properties of our Contractive Projection Point technique.
+By assuming the destination surface to be a monotonic function in a new 2D coordinate system, we show contraction mapping properties of our contractive projection point technique.
+In an alternative technique, finding convergence point could be implemented by another method such as the Newton-Raphson method.
+Instead of projecting the destination control to the vector normal, the tangent vector at the destination point can be used to find the intersection with the vector normal.
 Experimental results show that our approach is very accurate and fast for both pair-wise registration and multi-view registration problems.